 - Student and/or faculty must be attempting to present or confirmed to present at the conference.

 - Travel must be booked through IU Travel – students should work with a faculty member – and award monies will reimburse receipts for hotel and travel up to the awarded amount.

 The Division of Liberal Arts, in partnership with the Traylor Writing Services Center, hosts an annual creative writing contest.
 The contest winner receives a $1,000 Robert G. Traylor Scholarship good toward tuition expenses at IUPUC for the fall semester.
 Acceptable genres for contest entries include: fiction, poetry, creative nonfiction, short story, novel excerpt, short shorts, flash fiction, memoir, and multimedia works.

 - Application timeline: Monday, January 28 through Sunday, February 24

 - Winner to be announced: March 8 2019

 - Current IUPUC student taking 9+ credit hours

-- Title page: Single page including your name, major, student ID number, title of work, date of submission, street address, email, phone number, and relevant personal URLs.
+- Single title page with the following: entrant’s name, major, student ID number, title of work, date of submission, full street address, email, phone numbers, relevant personal URLs

-Style is in Times New Roman, double-spaced, 12-point font, one-inch margins, page numbers, and no identifying information.
+Style is in Times New Roman, double-spaced 12-point font, one-inch margins, with page numbers and no identifying information